kwchang0831/svelte-QWER/README.md

 For now, if there are updates, and if you do wanna apply the upates.

-Just copy the latest `QWER` and `src` folder and replace your old ones.
+Just copy and paste your `user` folder to the latest release.

-But sometimes, you might be required to adjust/update `user/config`.

-That's it for now.
-Thanks.
+Watch out for the CHANGELOG to see if yor are required to migrate `user/config`.

 ## ❓ Issues / Problems / Questions